 I used a 105 mm macro lens (1:1) for all of the marine photographs and used autofocus.
 A polarizing filter may have helped with glare in some circumstances, but it also reduces the light getting into the camera.
 As this was a very low tide and a calm day, there was no chance of getting splashed by waves where we were exploring.
 I carried extra batteries and cleaning supplies in a backpack, and used watertight plastic bags for the batteries and my phone just in case I fell into a pool of water.
 I wore surf footwear with some tread on it, as the rocks and seagrass were very slippery, and rolled up my quick-dry pants.
 Having the right clothing and equipment made the outing safe and enjoyable — Barbara Swanson.

 SLIDESHOW BELOW: SOME FAVORITES FROM THE TIDE POOLS

 Click on any image or its arrow ⇒ button lower right for enhanced views of the photos.
-An option for visitor comment is also available.
 Photos by Barbara Swanson.